neverabsolute/rssbot/README.md

 It keeps track of the last post it fetched, so it won't post the same post twice.

+It ignores posts that have the text "THIS IS A SCHEDULED EVENT" in the title.

 ## Installation

 1. Clone the repository